 - Many players have eloquently and courageously spoken out against discrimination.
 Their activism benefits not only those in football but has inspired and brought hope to people around the world. - Such activism however comes at a cost: those who have raised their voice or taken a knee face criticism from the public and risk sanctions from governing bodies.
-They must be protected and supported. - Players report how the constant struggle against discrimination, even when educating wellchange cannot and should not be laid solely at the feet of those affected by discrimination. - There is an important role to play for committed and meaningful allies.
+They must be protected and supported. - Players report how the constant struggle against discrimination, even when educating well-intentioned colleagues and supporters, is exhausting.
+The responsibility for creating long overdue change cannot and should not be laid solely at the feet of those affected by discrimination. - Discriminatory behaviour and its effects may not always be immediately obvious or apparent to those who are not experiencing it.
+Those not affected by discrimination must therefore educate themselves.
+There is an important role to play for committed and meaningful allies.